-A glossing treatment is also a great way to keep your colour looking fresh and your locks in top-notch condition.
+A glossing treatment is also a great way to keep your color looking fresh and your locks in top-notch condition.

-You can apply our Color Gloss-Up straight from a tube and get a colour boost (in less than 15 minutes) that lasts up to ten washes.
-The shea butter and argan oil found in our hair gloss also help nourish and condition colour-treated hair for added tone, shine, and smoothness (the only downside is that it won’t cover greys).
+You can apply our Color Gloss-Up straight from a tube and get a color boost (in less than 15 minutes) that lasts up to ten washes.
+The shea butter and argan oil found in our hair gloss also help nourish and condition color-treated hair for added tone, shine, and smoothness (the only downside is that it won’t cover grays).